‘She is perfect:’ Baby survives RSV; mother warns others about the disease

 Most children under two contract respiratory syncytial virus, and it's most dangerous for babies under 10 months.

-That's what happened to Violet Elizabeth Kennedy.
+That's what happened to Violet Elizabeth McConnell.
 "She's perfect," her mother, Megan Kennedy, said as she gazed at Violet's little button nose, which is hard for Kennedy not to kiss.

 "Maybe the best way to show them love is to not be in their face, not to be right on them," Kennedy said.
 "Keep your distance."